-The world's top women golfers are battling it out in Mirabel, Quebec, this week at the Canadian Women's Open.
-In the field is a powerful, yet little-known player: world No. 1 Yani Tseng of Taiwan.
+The world's top female golfers are battling it out in Mirabel, Quebec, this week at the Canadian Women's Open.
+In the field is a powerful yet little-known player: world No. 1 Yani Tseng of Taiwan.

 Tseng has been powering and smiling her way around golf courses — and making history.
-At the relatively tender age of 22, she's already done something that no one who's swung a golf club has done before: Tseng has won five major championships.
+She has already done something that no one who has swung a golf club has done before: At the relatively tender age of 22, Tseng has won five major championships.

 Tiger Woods was 24 when he won his fifth major.
-Legendary Patty Berg, who holds the LPGA record with 15 Grand Slam titles, was 25.
+The legendary Patty Berg, who holds the LPGA record with 15 Grand Slam titles, was 25.
 Hall-of-famer Annika Sorenstam was 32.

 Tseng has won most of her majors just since last year.
 She still counts as one of her career milestones the day when, as an 11-year-old, she beat her dad, a near-scratch golfer.

 Letting Go Of The Bad Stuff

 At hole No. 7 during the second round of the recent Safeway Classic in Portland, Ore., Tseng drove her tee shot into the sand of a fairway bunker.
 From there, she hit into thick rough.
 The old Tseng would have walked up to her third shot with slumped shoulders and a sour face.

 Instead, waiting to hit, she recognized someone in the gallery, grinned and said, "Hi!"
 Then Tseng hit a beautiful shot that stopped 5 feet from the hole.
 She sank the putt for par and fist-bumped her caddie.

 The moment would have made Gary Gilchrist, her swing coach, proud.
 The two have worked a lot on getting Tseng to control her emotions when she hits a bad shot.
 She has been learning how to accept it, move on and stay focused.
 Gilchrist, who runs a golf academy in Florida, says the work has paid off.